 The Office of Accessibility works to ensure that all audio-visual materials used in class are accessible.
-All videos shown need to be captioned for students with hearing impairments or who are Deaf.
-If faculty need videos captioned, contact the Office of Accessibility at least three weeks prior to showing the video.
-Faculty can contact the Audio-Visual Department at 330-972-7811 to reserve equipment that has captioning capability if the captioning does not automatically display.
+All media shown must be captioned for students with hearing impairments or who are Deaf.
+Faculty will receive specific instructions when the accommodation is put into place.
+If faculty members need any videos captioned, contact the Office of Accessibility at least two weeks prior to showing the video.